-Grades in courses are an important source of information about progress for the student as well as for the school.
-Grades help predict the likelihood of obtaining a doctoral degree.
+Grades in courses are an important index of student learning and mastery of course content.
+Grades also help predict the likelihood of obtaining a doctoral degree.
 Graduate students are expected to maintain a much higher level of academic and scholarly achievement than undergraduates, and much more independent study and individual research is necessary.
-While students must maintain a minimum cumulative GPA of 3.0 to receive their M.A., students must have a GPA of 3.5 in order to apply for the Clinical Psychology PhD program, and a GPA of 3.7 to apply for the CSD PhD program.
+While students must maintain a minimum cumulative GPA of 3.0 to receive their MA, students must have a minimum GPA of 3.5 in order to apply for the Clinical Psychology PhD program, and a GPA of 3.7 to apply for the CSD PhD program (note: GPA does not round up/down, but is an exact number).
 To provide accurate feedback to students, faculty are expected to grade fairly and strictly.